nombiezinja/k2so/DESIGN.md

 ### Input Validation Details
 - Cap arg size at ~64 args, ~4kb per arg to prevent abuse
-- No custom environment variables - jobs run with server's default environment only (minimal scope)
+- Basic validation only
 - Direct `exec.Command(binary, arg1, arg2, ...)` usage maps to Linux `execve()` without interpretation
-- Future: whitelist of allowed binary directories (see [Future Work](#future-work))
 - Validate file exists & is executable by the service user
-- No shell is invoked; args are passed verbatim to execve (no global metachar bans)
+- No shell is invoked by server; args are passed verbatim to execve (no global metachar bans)
+- Future:
+  - whitelist of allowed binary directories (see [Future Work](#future-work))
-- Future: shell detection and policy controls - shells provide interactive access,scripting capabilities,shell-built-ins, which may not be appropriate for all principals in multi-tenant environments
+  - shell detection and policy controls - shells provide interactive access,scripting capabilities,shell-built-ins, which may not be appropriate for all principals in a multi-tenant environment
+  - No custom environment variables - jobs run with server's default environment only (minimal scope)

 ## Proposed API
 [See the gRPC API definition in k2so.proto](proto/k2so/v1/k2so.proto)